Andrea Mead Lawrence: Family

 Mead married fellow U.S. Ski Team member David Lawrence in Switzerland in March 1951.
 They moved to a ranch in Parshall, Colorado in 1954 and then to Aspen in the 1960s, where she became a member of the town's planning board.
 The couple separated and divorced in 1967.
 With five young children and little money, she moved her family in 1968 to Mammoth Lakes, California, near Mammoth Mountain.

 Her nephew is Matt Mead, Governor of Wyoming from 2011 to 2019.

 Death

-Lawrence was diagnosed with leiomyosarcoma in 2000, from which she died on March 30, 2009, several weeks before her 77th birthday.
+Lawrence was diagnosed with leiomyosarcoma in 2000, from which she died on March 30, 2009, at age 76.

 In popular culture

 She was portrayed by Kandi McCoy (Daughter of Dave McCoy) in the 1975 film The Other Side of the Mountain (credited as "Candy McCoy").